jouellnyc/BB-ESP32-KIOSK/README.md

    <img src="images/in_progress.jpg"   width="200"/>

-  - then show any 'event' (hit/walk/timeout/homerun/etc) using mlb stats http calls:
+  - then show any 'event' (hit/walk/timeout/homerun/etc):
    <img src="images/home_run.jpg"    width="200"/>

   - then show runners on base if they have changed: